sameesin/cisco-csftd-on-aws/content/80_Testing_Traffic/1_Testing_Traffic.md

 ![Deploy](/static/Images/testing-traffic/DEPLOY.png)

 ## <ins>**Step 3 :**</ins> Test connectivity
+After the deployment is complete check on the AWS Console that the target group instances are in **healthy** state.<br>
-After the deployment is complete go to your AWS console > EC2 > Load Balancer.
+Go to your AWS console > EC2 > Load Balancer.

 Find the ***external loadbalancer*** and look for it's DNS Name.

 ![DNS](/static/Images/testing-traffic/ELB-DNS.png)

-Copy the DNS name and paste it inside a new tab of your browser.
+Copy the DNS name and paste it on a new tab of your browser.

 ![APP_Server](/static/Images/testing-traffic/APP-SERVER.png)